AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Conclusions

-The authors acknowledge the use of the research computing facility at King’s College London, King's Computational Research, Engineering and Technology Environment (CREATE), and the Joint Academic Data science Endeavour (JADE) facility.
-This research was funded by the King's - China Scholarship Council (K-CSC).
+\paragraph{Acknowledgments} The authors gratefully acknowledge use of the King's Computational Research, Engineering and Technology Environment (CREATE) for carrying out the experiments described in this paper.
+This work was funded by a scholarship from the King’s - China Scholarship Council (K-CSC).